Becoming a Notary Public in Tennessee is a fairly simple and easy process.

 When the Notary does their job properly, they can help prevent fraud, by insuring that those whose names are on the documents actually signed them and that they were not under the influence of any substances or person which might impair their judgment.
 This is why the National Notary Association frequently refers to the Notary as playing a role in fighting identity theft & fraud.

-In any case, for over a decade, my primary source of income has been based upon my being a Notary.
+In any case, for over 15 years, my primary source of income has been based upon my being a Notary.
 I am a Notary Signing Agent (I handle loan closing for lenders, title companies, attorneys and signing services) and a traveling Notary Public (I bring Notary services to people where they are almost anywhere in Shelby County).

 Being a Notary Public is a way to serve the public AND a way to make a living, when you combine it with other roles that require a Notary.